liacdev/workthegame/README.md

 If you are successful at work, the company will make huge profits using your best ideas, though you probably will not earn much at all.

-Failure to be successful may result in a series of disciplinary actions to include: verbal warnings, a slap on the wrist, demerits, loss of dignity, shaming, embarrassment, written warnings, physical assault, imprisonment, *termination, or depending on the severity of the offense, possible summary execution.
+Failure to be successful may result in a series of disciplinary actions to include: verbal warnings, a slap on the wrist, demerits, loss of dignity, shaming, embarrassment, written warnings, physical assault, imprisonment, *termination, or depending on the severity of the offense, possible summary defenestration.

 Fortunately, you cannot get fired.